ethereum/ethereum-org-website/src/content/developers/docs/scaling/validium/index.md

 Validiums are scaling solutions that use off-chain data availability and computation designed to improve throughput by processing transactions off the Ethereum Mainnet.
 Like zero-knowledge rollups (ZK-rollups), validiums publish [zero-knowledge proofs](/glossary/#zk-proof) to verify off-chain transactions on Ethereum.
 This prevents invalid state transitions and enhances the security guarantees of a validium chain.

-These "validity proofs" can come in the form of ZK-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) or ZK-STARKs (Zero-Knowledge Scalable Transparent ARgument of Knowledge).
+These "validity proofs" can come in the form of ZK-SNARKs (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) or ZK-STARKs (Zero-Knowledge Scalable Transparent Argument of Knowledge).
 More on [zero-knowledge proofs](https://consensys.net/blog/blockchain-explained/zero-knowledge-proofs-starks-vs-snarks/).

 Funds belonging to validium users are controlled by a smart contract on Ethereum.
 Validiums offer near-instant withdrawals, much like ZK-rollups do; once the validity proof for a withdrawal request has been verified on Mainnet, users can withdraw funds by providing [Merkle proofs](/developers/tutorials/merkle-proofs-for-offline-data-integrity/).
 The Merkle proof validates the inclusion of the user’s withdrawal transaction in a verified transaction batch, allowing the on-chain contract to process the withdrawal.